 - Andy Tybus

 - Jackie Vitiello

-Thanks for the support of Roxbury Town Council and Roxbury Recreation, who attend and support the trail system:
+Thanks for the support of Roxbury Town Council, Roxbury Recreation, and Roxbury DPW, who attend and support the trail system:

 - Jaki Albrecht, Town Council